On a Guided Smith River Trip you will enjoy:

 The Camp Crew (aka –Freighters or Gear Boaters) move the entire camp and all gear downstream ahead of the Guide boats each day ensuring everything is set up with hour’s devours and drinks ready and waiting, welcoming you to camp each afternoon.
 Every campsite has sturdy, clean, outdoor latrines set up in private locations by Montana Fish, Wildlife & Parks and the U.S. Forest Service.
 You will not find better views or have more elbow room from any loo any where else!
 We provide the paper and a hand washing station.
 This is as cushy as camping in the wild gets!

-Guided Trip Cost2017 Rates are $4,100 per person Book a trip on the Smith River through CrossCurrents Fly Shop and receive a $200 Gift Card for FREE!
+Guided Trip Cost2023 Rates are $4,900 per person Book a trip on the Smith River through CrossCurrents Fly Shop and receive a $150 Gift Card for FREE!
 Good for anything we sell in both our shops or in the Orvis catalogs!
-Join Chris Strainer, CrossCurrents Fly Shop owner and head Guide for Lewis & Clark Expeditions, on a Guide Smith Trip.
+Join Chris Strainer, CrossCurrents Fly Shop owner and Guide for Lewis & Clark Expeditions, on a Guided Smith Trip.
 Give us a call or send us an e-mail and we will by happy to arrange your trip of a lifetime on the spectacular Smith!

 What to Bring?We get many question on what to bring on a guided trip.
 To help you better plan and pack, CrossCurrents has developed a Smith River Guided Trip Checklist.
 Just Download and Print!

 Other Info & PoliciesReservation/Deposit/Cancellation/Refund Policy for Smith River Guided Trips: Smith River Guided Trips require a 50% deposit and dates will not be confirmed until the deposit is received.
-The remaining balance is due by February 1st of the year of your trip.
+The remaining balance is due by April 1st of the year of your trip.
 The deposit and full payments are non-refundable.
 We operate in all safe weather and water conditions, therefore inclement weather or water or non-desirable fishing conditions are not reasons to cancel or receive a refund.
+Often times “bad weather” is the best fishing weather!
+Please keep this in mind.
 Failure to show or failure to cancel in a timely manner will result in your being liable for the entire cost of the reservation and our resultant collection of that amount from you.
 All reservations are secured with a valid credit card.
 If our Smith River Outfitter is unable to provide guide service on the Smith due to unforeseen events (mainly low, unfloatable water), your deposit may be applied toward a future launch date or other fishing alternatives may be performed.
 Our Outfitter will discuss the options with you.

 A great way to experience the Smith and to ensure the best opportunity for fishing, floating and camping success is to book a trip through CrossCurrents.
 Please plan early, (August through January before the year you want to go) because there are only a limited number of Outfitted launches and they do fill up quickly.
 CrossCurrents makes planning a Smith River Guide Trip very easy.
 Give us a call or send us an e-mail and we will by happy to arrange your trip of a lifetime on the spectacular Smith!

 Got a Permit?
-If you are planning a Self-Guided Smith River Trip CrossCurrents has developed a check list to help ensure you have everything you’ll need for 4-5 days in the wilderness.
+If you are planning a Self-Guided Smith River Trip, CrossCurrents Fly Shop has developed a check list to help ensure you have everything you’ll need for 4-5 days in the wilderness.
 Download CrossCurrents Smith River Check List.

 Want more information on floating the Smith River?
 Read our 3-part blog post on floating the Smith River.